himanshuclub88/dbmeta/README.md

 # 🌟 Overview

-**MiniDB** is a pure Python, zero-dependency engine designed specifically for **reading and analyzing batch job metadata** stored in folder structures.
+**DbMeta** is a pure Python, zero-dependency engine designed specifically for **reading and analyzing batch job metadata** stored in folder structures.
 It automatically detects `metadata.json` files inside job-run folders, extracts structured metadata, and turns them into **queryable database tables**.

 You get: